ldemailly/quartiles/README.md

   -4	Only find the 4-part words
   -dict path
-    	Dictionary file path to use, instead of default embedded one
+    	Dictionary file path to use, instead of default embedded one -hints
+    	Only show the first segment of the answers (hints only mode)
 ```

 ## What is the Quartiles game?